ucsd-cse151a-ss25/ucsd-cse151a-ss25.github.io/src/index.md

 [Grading](#grading) -
 [Policies](#policy)

 Machine learning has become one of the fastest growing and most interesting subfields of artificial intelligence and computer science.
-Although machine learning has been part of our daily lives for some time now, it's precense and power has become unprescedented.
+Although machine learning has been part of our daily lives for some time now, it's presence and power has become unprescedented.
 Machine learning will continue to evolve and revolutionize how we interact with machines, ourselves and the world around us.

 In this course, we'll explore a number of **Machine learning concepts and techniques** that are used commonly by developers in their day-to-day work.
 You'll learn how to interpret and analyze data, identify targets and plan your machine learning pipeline.
 This means selecting good/appropriate models and loss functions for training based on your data and goal.
 We will start with supervised learning (Regression, Classification), go over various loss functions and gradient descent optimization approaches, and end with unsupervised learning (Dimensional reduction, clustering, etc).
 If there is enough time, we will go over a special topics lecture.